cee-studio/cs50-mistakes/README.md

 These are collections of mistakes made by CS50x students in their C psets.
 The first category is for the mistakes that do not cause memory errors but produce incorrect results.
-The second category is for the mistakes that causes memory errors (e.g., segmentation faults).
+The second category is for the mistakes that causes memory errors (e.g., segmentation faults) and memory leaks.

 Contributions are welcome and highly appreciated.